|Nutrition Facts (per serving)|

 Combine the melted butter with the vegetable oil in a small bowl.
 Generously brush the interior of your baking pan with the butter mixture.

 Divide the dough into 24 smooth balls.
 Leave the balls covered loosely while you work.
-Dust your work surface with cornstarch and roll out one of the balls to a paper-thin rectangle the size of your baking pan or a bit larger.
+Dust your work surface with cornstarch and roll out one of the balls to a paper-thin rectangle a 9" x 12" (20 cm x 30 cm, or similarly sized) baking pan or a bit larger.
 Place it in the bottom of the pan (trim any excess from the edges for a neat fit) and generously butter the dough.

 Roll out another ball of dough in the same manner.
 Fit it into the pan, trim any excess dough, and butter generously.
 Repeat until you have used half of the dough, for a total of 12 bottom layers.